 As parents with four small children, we have tried to look at the immediate needs of our family and schedule a activity night plan around the struggles we are currently experiencing.
 If bad language or selfishness has been a problem throughout the week, a lesson is planned on those subjects.
 Addressing home problems in this way does not single out any individual family member and yet allows us to address the challenges that are threatening the harmony of our home.

 Keep your lessons short and age appropriate.
 Young children may need lessons on sharing or understanding those who are different, while older children may be ready for a family discussion on chastity or drug abuse.
+They may be interested to see the opioid rehab or just to study the effects of alcohol and drug abuse.

 2. LEARNING ACTIVITIES